British Post Office scandal: Dramatisation

 A four-part television drama, Mr Bates vs the Post Office, starring Toby Jones as Alan Bates, was broadcast over four evenings on ITV from 1 January 2024.
 The drama brought the scandal to the centre of public and political attention.
 During the period of broadcast, an additional fifty victims contacted lawyers, five of whom seek to get criminal convictions quashed.
-As of 9 January, it was reported that over a hundred further potential victims had contacted lawyers following the broadcast.
+As of 9 January, it was reported that more than a hundred further potential victims had contacted lawyers following the broadcast.
 The drama was followed by a documentary, Mr Bates vs The Post Office: The Real Story, which included interviews with subpostmasters.

 Following the broadcast, a petition to strip Vennells of her CBE passed one million signatures.
 On 9 January 2024, she announced that she would hand back her CBE.
 However, this would have no formal effect as only the monarch, on the advice of the Honours Forfeiture Committee, can revoke honours.
 On 23 February 2024, King Charles III revoked Vennells' CBE.

+In January 2026, British Scandal, a podcast published by Wondery, covered the event in four episodes.
+Alice Levine and Matt Forde interviewed barrister Paul Marshall for the final episode.